geckohooks/criticalRepo/flickeringSignifiers.md

 Hayles, N. Katharine (1999) "Virtual Bodies and Flickering Signifiers".
 In *How We Became Post Human - Virtual Bodies in Cybernetics, Literature and Informatics*. pp.25-49.

+The text can be thought of in a few sections.
+Hayles begins with the development of information theory, introducing the idea of information, pattern and randomness.
+She emphasises the distinction between information and the 'markers the embody it', such as newsprint or electromagnetic waves.
+And in the next couple of she follows this logic to show how electronic media differ from their mechanical counterparts, in the beautiful section about the correspondane between input/output in a typewriter, and the dislocation of i/o on a computer.
+From pages 27-29 she argues for the shift from absence/presence to pattern/randomness, and explores this in terms of examples like electronic money, genetic mutation, online communication and virtual reality.
+Importantly she emphasises the challenge to embodiment that this shift brings.
+However this is also why she uses the term 'informatics', since this implies the interrelations of technology, biology, culture, lanugage and society (29).
+By page 30 this preamble has allowed her to introduce the concept of the **flickering signifier.** From p.32-43 she explores a series of works of literature including: Thomas Pinchon's Gravity's Rainbow, Italo Calvino's If on a Winters Night a Traveller,  William Gibson's Neuromancer, Don DeLillo's White Noise, William Gibson's Naked Lunch; as well as the film, The Fly by David Cronenberg.
+Finally she finishes up

 >In a literal sense, technologies of inscription are media when they are perceived as mediating, inserting themselves into the chain of textual production.
 (Hayles 1999,p.26)

 >Kittler identifies the innovative characteristics of the typewriter, originally designed for the blind, not with speed but rather with "spatially designated and discrete signs," along with a corresponding shift from the word as flowing image to the word "as a geometrical figure created by the spatial arrangements of the letter keys" (here Kittler quotes Richard Herbertz).(Hayles 1999,p.26)